Leadership and Authority in the Church

 Although the heart of leadership according to scripture is servanthood (Mark 10:42-45), the Bible also teaches that legitimate leaders have authority, in the sense of a right to direct others.
 This authority comes from God and is delegated to leaders for the good of the church.
 The following verses reflect the clear teaching that leaders should be respected and obeyed when operating within their legitimate sphere of authority:

 You know that the household of Stephanas were the first converts in Achaia, and they have devoted themselves to the service of the saints.
-I urge you, brothers, to submit to such as these and to everyone who joins in the work, and labors at it -- Such men deserve recognition.
+I urge you, brothers, to submit to such as these and to everyone who joins in the work, and labors at it.

 Now we ask you, brothers, to respect those who work hard among you, who are over you in the Lord and who admonish you.
 Hold them in the highest regard in love because of their work.
 Live in peace with each other.